 Note: These problems come with solutions.
 I would encourage you to write your own solutions first, including all of the steps of the design recipe.
 Then, go ahead and take a look at the ones linked to on the web page.

-Here is a data definition for writing implements:
+Here is a slightly idiosyncratic data definition for playing cards:

 Develop a data definition for a polynomial (with type name Polynomial) that includes variants for linear (Ax + B) and quadratic (Ax^2 + Bx + C) polynomials of one variable.
 Call the variants Linear and Quadratic; each should accept the coefficients in the order given here (i.e., A comes first).
 For the purposes of this and the next problem, you should assume that the first coefficient (A) of a quadratic polynomial is never zero.
 The first coefficient of a linear polynomial, however, may be zero.

 Next, define the function interp that accepts a polynomial and a value for the variable and produces the result of plugging in the value for the variable.

 Using the data definition you developed in the last problem, develop the function derivative that accepts a polynomial and returns another polynomial that represents its derivative.
 Ensure that your derivative function does not return a quadratic polynomial whose first coefficient is zero.

 Develop a data definition for a full binary tree called BTree with symbols at each leaf but no values at the nodes.
 Its variants should be named Leaf and Node.
 Every node has exactly two children.
 Include a define-type and at least three examples of the data.

 Using the data definition you developed in the last problem, develop the mirror function that accepts a binary tree and produces a new binary tree that is the left-right mirror image of the first one.
 That is, if the input tree has the symbol 'horse at the far left of the tree, the new one should have the symbol 'horse at the far right of the tree.